contentful/slash-developers/docs/net/tutorials/managment-api.md

 #### MimeTypeValidator

-The `MimeTypeValidator` validates that an asset is of a specific mime type group.
+The `MimeTypeValidator` validates that an asset is of a particular mime type group.

 ```csharp
 new Field()